 LOS= Level of Significance, 9–point hedonic scale used 1= dislike extremely, 2 = dislike very much, 3 = dislike moderately, 4= dislike slightly, 5= neither like nor dislike, 6= like slightly, 7= like moderately, 8= like very much, 9= like extremely

-3.4 Effect of Pelletized Clove and West Africa Black Pepper Oils on Proximate Composition of stored Cowpea Grains
+3.4 Effect of Pelletized Clove and West African Black Pepper Oils on Proximate Composition of Stored Cowpea Grains

-The results of proximate analysis (moisture, total ash, crude fat, crude fibre, crude protein and carbohydrate) of cowpea grains treated with two pelletized oils at dosage of 0.25, 0.50, 0.75 and 1.0g clove and West African black pepper oils presented on Table 4 showed that:
+The results of proximate analysis (moisture, total ash, crude fat, crude fibre, crude protein and carbohydrate) of cowpea grains treated with two pelletized oils at dosages of 0.25, 0.50, 0.75 and 1.0g clove and West African black pepper oils presented in Table 4 showed that:

 The protein content ranged from (13.96– 18.29%).
-Cowpea grains treated with 0.75 g WABP oils has the highest (18.29%) protein while cowpea grains treated with clove at 0.75 g had the least (13.96%) protein at the end of 112 days of storage.
-There were however significant differences (p<0.05) between the protein content of the treated samples of both oils and the control (untreated cowpea grains).
+Cowpea grains treated with 0.75 g WABP oils have the highest (18.29%) protein, while cowpea grains treated with clove at 0.75 g had the least (13.96%) protein at the end of 112 days of storage.
+There were, however, significant differences (p<0.05) between the protein content of the treated samples of both oils and the control (untreated cowpea grains).
 This suggests a statistically significant enhancement in protein content, potentially due to the presence of eugenol in clove oil that may activate metabolic pathways related to protein synthesis.
-These findings are consistent with the findings of Akami et al. (2017); Oyarekua (2011) on the impact of essential oils on the nutritional properties of legumes.
+These findings are consistent with the findings of Akami et al. (2017) and Oyarekua (2011) on the impact of essential oils on the nutritional properties of legumes.

-Moisture content across treatments of both oils ranging from (14.52-15.25%), the highest moisture content was observed in WABP 0.25g (15.25%), while the 0.75 g treatment of WABP exhibited lowest (14.52%).
-There were no significant difference (p<0.05) between the moisture content of samples treated with both oils and also no significant difference (p<0.05) between the moisture content of the treated samples and the control (untreated cowpea grains).
+Moisture content across treatments of both oils ranged from (14.52-15.25%).
+The highest moisture content was observed in WABP 0.25g (15.25%), while the 0.75 g treatment of WABP exhibited the lowest (14.52%).
+There was no significant difference (p<0.05) between the moisture content of samples treated with both oils, and also no significant difference (p<0.05) between the moisture content of the treated samples and the control (untreated cowpea grains).
 The treated samples gave the most acceptable moisture level for grain storage.
-This may be due to removal of water, with absorption of oils into the grains.
-The oil compactness might have created moisture barrier for the Cowpea grains during storage.
+This may be due to the removal of water, with absorption of oils into the grains.
+The oil compactness might have created a moisture barrier for the Cowpea grains during storage.
 This finding agrees with the findings of Ilesanmi and Gungula (2010) on the proximate composition of cowpea grains preserved with mixtures of neem and moringa seed oils.

-Fiber content of both oils are presented in Table 4.
+Fibre content of both oils is presented in Table 4.
 At the end of the storage periods, the

 Table 4.
-Proximate Composition of Cowpea Grains Treated with different Concentrations of Pelletized Clove and West Africa Black Pepper Oils stored in Jerry can and Galvanized Tin
+Proximate Composition of Cowpea Grains Treated with Different Concentrations of Pelletized Clove and West Africa Black Pepper Oils stored in Jerry can and Galvanized Tin